 River cruises Europe – duration and itineraries

-The price difference is all down to the number of passengers onboard.
-As all river boats are similar in size, fewer passengers mean more space for floating luxuries, such as gyms, cinemas and spas to pamper passengers.
-Price also defines the level of service offered onboard, for example whether all drinks are fully inclusive along with staff tips.
+The price difference is all down to the number of passengers on board.
+As all river cruise boats are similar in size, fewer passengers mean more space for floating luxuries, such as gyms, cinemas and spas to pamper passengers.
+Price also defines the level of service on board, for example, whether all drinks are fully inclusive along with staff tips.
 Price is also reflected in itineraries, number of shore excursions and activities provided by a cruise.

 Most river cruises will include a number of standard onshore excursions, usually in the form of a coach tour.
 These include trips to castles and other historic and cultural sights, as well as wine tasting and food tasting expeditions.
 However, there is plenty on offer for the more adventurous river cruise passenger from trips in vintage cars, fencing lessons, cooking classes, black tie concerts and dinners onshore.